yondaime777/gp7mods/README.md

 -- Função para aplicar ou remover No Clip local function applyNoClip()
     if Character then
-        for _, part in pairs(Character:GetDescendants()) do
+        for _, part in pairs(Character:GetChildren()) do
-            if part:IsA("BasePart") then
+            if part:IsA("BasePart") and part.Name ~= "HumanoidRootPart" then
-                if noClipEnabled then
-                    part.CanCollide = false
-                else
-                    part.CanCollide = true
+                part.CanCollide = not noClipEnabled
             end
         end
     end
 end

+-- Atualizar No Clip a cada frame RunService.Stepped:Connect(function()
+    if Character then
+        applyNoClip()
     end

--- Atualizar No Clip constantemente RunService.Stepped:Connect(function()
-    applyNoClip()
 end)

--- Atualizar No Clip após respawn LocalPlayer.CharacterAdded:Connect(function(char)
+-- Reaplicar após respawn LocalPlayer.CharacterAdded:Connect(function(char)
     Character = char
     Humanoid = char:WaitForChild("Humanoid")